 Lynas share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Lynas's is 1.0138.
-This would suggest that Lynas's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Lynas's is 0.616.
+This would suggest that Lynas's shares are less volatile than average (for this exchange).

 Lynas Rare Earths Limited, together with its subsidiaries, engages in the exploration, development, mining, extraction, and processing of rare earth minerals primarily in Australia and Malaysia.
-The company holds an interest in the Mount Weld project in Western Australia.
+The company holds an interest in the Mount Weld project, Western Australia.
 Its products include neodymium and praseodymium, lanthanum, cerium, and mixed heavy rare earth materials.
-The company also develops and operates advanced material processing and concentration plants; and offers corporate services.
-The company was formerly known as Lynas Corporation Limited and changed its name to Lynas Corporation Limited in December 2020.
-Lynas Rare Earths Limited was incorporated in 1983 and is based in East Perth, Australia.
+The company also develops and operates advanced material processing and concentration plants.
+In addition, it offers corporate services.
+The company was formerly known as Lynas Corporation Limited and changed its name to Lynas Corporation Limited in November 2020.
+Lynas Rare Earths Limited was founded in 1983 and is headquartered in East Perth, Australia.